notionparallax/wp2frontEnd/home.md

 <div class="onboarding-flow">

-Because you are a dearly beloved 🦙 alpha tester ⚗ the subscription is only \$1AUD, and for you, that's for as long as this thing keeps going.
+Because you are a dearly beloved βeta tester the subscription is only \$5AUD, and for you, that's for as long as this thing keeps going.

 Before we can send you anything, we need a few things from you: